Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 - Why its work is important

-It’s also one of an NPO board of directors' responsibilities to prevent mission creep by ensuring programs, activities, and services stay in line with your organization’s overall purpose.
+An NPO board of directors also has the responsibility of working to prevent mission creep by ensuring programs, activities, and services stay in line with the organization’s overall purpose.

 2. Conducting strategic planning